 - Inability to set personal boundaries

-Even if when you started your relationship with your loved one during a healthy time in both of your lives, codependency can happen when one person starts to struggle with an addiction.
+Even if when you started your relationship with your loved one during a healthy time in both of your lives, codependency can happen when one person starts to struggle with addiction.
 Both of you should seek help to overcome these issues because help is required to heal your relationship properly.

 How to Help an Addict